-The course is offered in spring term period 3, every second year (even years).
+The course is offered every second year (even years).

-The following is the current plan for Spring 2018: teaching methods evolve from year to year.
+The following is the current plan for Autumn 2017: teaching methods may evolve from year to year.

-The following is the current plan for Spring 2018: assessment practices evolve from year to year.
+The following is the current plan for Autumn 2017: assessment practices may evolve from year to year.

 A student can earn up to 15 points from exercises.
 The points are converted to a grade 1,...,5.
 All exercise sets need to be returned in time and have grade of at least 1.

 Project work is graded in scale 1,...,5.
 The overall grade is average of the exercise and project work grades.
 Both exercises and project work need to be accepted with at least of grade of 1.

 - Can be taken as distance learning course.
 All material will be available in Moodle.